nigel-bruce-khan/BEASTLAB22/assignment3/report/README.md

 ![thx](2cthx.png)

 The utilized memory bandwidth is the bandwidth for N > 10E+21 here, and measured it for all BEAST machines as shown in the table below.
 We put the bandwidth for N=10E+30 in the table.
 The values are in [Gbyte].
+Bandwidth varies depends on the machines, and it reflects the distance between working core and the main memory in this experiment.
+As seen from the table, two different codes, 'sum_indexcalc' and 'sum_indexload' affect the results. sum_indexcalc results in higher memory bandwidth than the other one for all machines and all number of k.

 | **variants and k** | **rome2** | **Icelake** | **AMDA64FX** | **ThunderX2** |
 |--------            | --------  | --------    | --------     | ---------     |